helm/charts/stable/sematext-agent/README.md

 # Sematext Agent

-Sematext Agent collects logs and monitoring hosts (CPU, memory, disk, network, processes, ...), containers and orchestrator platforms and ships that to [Sematext Cloud](https://sematext.com/cloud).
+Sematext Agent collects logs, metrics, events and more info for hosts (CPU, memory, disk, network, processes, ...), containers and orchestrator platforms and ships that to [Sematext Cloud](https://sematext.com/cloud).
 Sematext Cloud is available in the US and EU regions.

 ## Introduction